czbiohub/covidtracker_notes/submission_rejection/README.md

 **Receiving error messages from GISAID or GenBank doesn't neccessarily mean the genome assembly is wrong and needs fix.** They need a quality check which not always lead to further edits of the genomic sequence.
 I don't think the public repos communicates this well to submitters.

-# What it means when the genome submissions don't get accepted immediately
+# What it means when some submitted genomes don't get accepted immediately

 ### GISAID